AuxVR/ResToAE/README.md

 ## ❤️ Support

 This tool is free and open source.
-If it saves you hours of manual pixel mapping on your next gig, consider supporting the project!
+If it saves you hours of manual pixel mapping on your next gig, consider supporting!

 [![Support on Ko-fi](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/AuxVR)